top of page

 CFOs are accountable for outcomes but dependent on others for execution.
 Most will sponsor only one, maybe two transformations in an entire career.
 There is no pattern recognition, no muscle memory, and no institutional playbook that reliably survives contact with a new vendor, a new implementation partner, or a new leadership team.
 Every major transformation feels like the first one, because for the Sponsor, it almost always is.

-What was rarely done, however, was explicit governance of business meaning upfront.
 Because intent is commonly captured as “ability to” requirements and feature statements, rather than governed as what must remain true, what may vary, and what cannot shift, product defaults and vendor interpretations gradually replace Sponsor intent.

 Instead, execution began quickly under the assumption that clarity would emerge along the way.
 As a result, stakeholders gradually accepted whatever the solution’s native functionality made easiest to configure.
 Expectations set during sales demonstrations eroded over time as configuration decisions hardened, tradeoffs accumulated, and outcomes drifted from original intent.